-Need some quick tips to assemble your fantasy lineup for Week 10?
-With another four teams on their bye week, we’ve combed the far reaches of the Internet and culled only the choicest fantasy tips and advice for your consumption.
+Need some quick tips to assemble your fantasy lineup for Week 14?
+For most leagues, this weekend represents the first round of the postseason.
+For other leagues, it might be the final weekend of the regular season.
+Either way, we’ve combed the far reaches of the Internet and culled only the choicest fantasy tips and advice.
 Below you’ll find easily digestible nuggets from multiple fantasy experts, addressing some of the critical situations fantasy owners will face from week to week.

 Dig in.
 And dominate.

 Matt Breida, RB, 49ers: Breida (ankle) has been ruled out, which means Justin Wilson (134 total yards in Week 13) will get another opportunity to shine.
 Wilson was largely unknown a week ago, but he was a hot pickup the past few days though still available in 32 percent of ESPN leagues.

 Chris Carson, RB, Seahawks: While Carson nurses a finger injury, all signs seem to suggest he will play Monday night against the Vikings.
 In a huge game for both teams, the matchup isn’t advantageous, but Carson owners may be hard-pressed to remove him from the lineup just for that.
 Owners with better RB2/flex options should certainly entertain the idea.
 The hope if you have Carson in the lineup is for the Seahawks' tailback to gain 50-60 yards and find the end zone.

 James Conner, RB, Steelers: Conner has been ruled out for this weekend with an ankle injury.
 Jayley Samuels will get the call and gets to face the Raiders.
 Samuels began the week owned in 4 percent of ESPN leagues, but he’s only available in 20 percent of leagues now.